Amiga Power: Philosophy

 Amiga Power had several principles which comprised its philosophy regarding games.
-Like almost all Amiga magazines of the time, they marked games according to a percentage scale.
+Like almost all Amiga magazines of the time, it marked games according to a percentage scale.
 However, Amiga Power firmly believed that the full range of this scale should be used when reviewing games.
 A game of average quality rated on this scale would therefore be awarded 50%.
 Stuart Campbell offered some rationale for this in his review of Kick Off '96 in the final issue of the magazine: